DrBibop/RoR2VRMod/README.md

 ### 2.0.0
 - Added motion controls support.
+- Added a vignette during high-mobility abilities to reduce motion sickness (can be disabled).
 - A dialog box now opens in the main menu telling the player how to recenter the HMD.
-- The sprint icon on the bottom right now turns yellow while sprinting to compensate for the lack of visual cues like the crosshair.
+- The sprint icon on the bottom right turns yellow while sprinting to compensate for the lack of visual cues like the crosshair.
+- The HUD should now appear at the same size no matter your resolution/FOV.
+- Added HUD width and height config settings.
 - Fixed a bug that caused some targeting indicators to not face the camera properly.
 - Fixed a bug that caused the dialog box in the pause menu to not follow the menu rotation.